Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 Studies have shown that neem oil possesses many antifungal and antiviral properties, which may help treat warts.

 Neem oil is a very potent oil.
-It may be applied directly to a wart or you may wish to dilute it with a carrier oil like jojoba, which also helps to mask neem oil’s mustard-like odor.
+Dilute it with a carrier oil like jojoba, which also helps to mask neem oil’s mustard-like odor.

 Tea tree oil is extracted from the Australian Melaleuca alternifolia bush.
 It has been used for centuries to treat various medical conditions, to ward off insects, and for household cleaning.

-Tea tree oil is found in many beauty products, soaps, and shampoos and can be purchased in varying strengths.
+Tea tree oil is found in many beauty products, soaps, and shampoos and can be purchased in varying strengths — some already diluted are ready for application.

-If you have highly concentrated essential oil, dilute it in a carrier oil before using.
+If you have the highly concentrated essential oil, dilute it in a carrier oil before using.

 Tea tree oil has been linked to hormonal activity, so it should be used with caution by pregnant or breastfeeding women, or when using on children.